virajbhutada/Bharat-Intern-DATA-SCIENCE-TASKS-/README.md

 **Modeling Marvels**: Witness the power of machine learning as I employ cutting-edge models to predict survival outcomes, demystifying the art of data-driven predictions.

 Get ready for this exhilarating dual-task adventure, where Google's stock market becomes a canvas for analysis, and the Titanic's story unfolds through the lens of data science!

+I have been enriched by this analysis and would like to express my heartfelt gratitude to **Bharat Intern** for providing me with this valuable opportunity.
+My understanding of data analysis and modeling techniques has deepened through this experience.
+I am thankful for the chance to contribute and learn within this inspiring community.